 I love fartlek workouts.
 You can do them almost anywhere, make them as hard as you want to and even change them on the fly if necessary.

-The Halftime Fartlek is a session I like to use with athletes I coach who are returning to serious training after some time off, others who are peaking for a key race and some who might just be burned out from doing too much track work.
+The Halftime Fartlek is a session I like to use with athletes who are returning to serious training after some time off and want to avoid the track for a few more weeks.
+I’ll also use it with runners who are peaking for a key road or cross-country race.
 The basic framework of the workout is the same in each case, but the duration of the intervals and the accompanying effort level can be adjusted to suit your needs.

-Say you’re just getting back into serious training after a few weeks of well-deserved downtime following a big race.
+Say you’re just getting back into serious training after a few weeks of well-deserved downtime following a big race and aren’t ready to step on the track yet.
 You can set up the halftime fartlek as such:

 Or, you could shorten the length of the intervals and perform multiple sets, such as: